LOW LEVEL LIGHT THERAPY – LLLT – “COLD LASER”

 – Non-painful treatment.

-– Neck Pain, Tendonitis, Frozen Shoulder, Tennis Elbow, Shin Splints, Trigger Points, TMJ, Carpal Tunnel, Fibromyalgia, Myofascial pain, Wound healing; Scar recovery, Strain and Sprain, acute and chronic joint pain.
+– Neck Pain, Tendonitis, Frozen Shoulder, Tennis Elbow, Shin Splints, Trigger Points, TMJ, Carpal Tunnel, Fibromyalgia, Myofascial pain, Wound healing, Scar recovery, Strain and Sprain, acute and chronic joint pain.

-There are several pathways proposed to explain the results, but the bottom line is that this therapy may be useful to you.
+Several pathways are proposed to explain the results with light therapy, but the bottom line is that this therapy may be useful to you.

-Light Therapy is backed by extensive research with over 500 published studies covering a number of soft-tissue injuries, pain, and inflammatory conditions.
+Light Therapy is backed by extensive research with over 1000 published studies covering a number of soft-tissue injuries, pain, and inflammatory conditions.
 These include more than 150 positive, double blind clinical studies (12), hundreds of positive in vitro studies, lots of animal studies, all pointing in one direction – Low Level Light Therapy can work.
 Since Light and Laser therapy works at a cellular level by improving the activity of cells in a reduced condition, many conditions can be improved with the addition of LLLT therapy.

 Being skeptical is a good scientific quality and accepting a paradigm shift takes a lot of documentation!
 As early as 2003, there were more than 50 different medical indications described in the literature, and 18 in the list of double blind studies.
-With sophisitication in the equipment, that is increasing as we speak.
+Since that time, positive research has proliferated, and LLLT is an accepted modality.

-At Blue Heron Chiropractic, we are using cluster probes with light emitting diodes (LEDs) as the active sources.
+At Blue Heron Chiropractic, we are using cluster probes with superluminous light emitting diodes (SLEDs or SLDs) as the active sources.
 Cluster probes often pair infrared diodes together with laser diodes.
-The type of light we apply is a combination of red and far-red light using a multi-probe.
+The type of light we apply is a combination of red and far-red light using an SLD multi-probe.
 We are typically applying non-coherent, continuous or pulsed light.
 In the clinic, on request, we can provide you details on the wavelengths involved.